Download PDF Last Second Chance.3.22.19.final

-Gindy slowly shook her head of stylishly cut, short, dark brown hair and smiled both with her mouth and lively brown eyes and said, “Bill, one day your sense of humor is going to get you in trouble.
+Gindy slowly shook her head of stylishly cut, short, dark brown hair and smiled with her mouth and lively brown eyes and said, “Bill, one day your sense of humor is going to get you in trouble.
 Now get out of here and make sure you fix your tie before one of the partners sees you.
 And get a haircut.”

 Bill chuckled, ran his fingers through his always casually combed hair, tightened his tie, and walked away.
 He liked Gindy.
 She was a cross between his professional mentor and cool older cousin.
-He closed the door to his cramped office, then plopped into his swivel, black fabric desk chair and spun to look out the tinted window facing a glass and steel office building a stone’s throw away.
-His small office was decorated very unimaginatively, with two prints of the NYC skyline and his diplomas from the College of William and Mary and George Washington Law School hanging on the walls.
+He closed the door to his small office, then plopped into his black fabric, swivel desk chair and spun to look out the tinted window facing a glass and steel office building a stone’s throw away.
+His office was decorated very unimaginatively, with two prints of the NYC skyline and his diplomas from the College of William and Mary and George Washington Law School hanging on the walls.
 It was furnished with simple black wood furniture and light grey carpet.
 Looking out the window was what Bill enjoyed most about his office.
 It was his favorite thinking position.
-One of his favorite thoughts was that his little office, twenty-one stories above the street and only two floors from the top, was a symbol of his success.
+One of his favorite thoughts was that his little office, twenty-one stories above the street and only two floors from the top, was a measure of his success.

-The next morning, the average-height, heavyset law partner, Jacob Stone was seated in his New York office.
+The next morning, the average-height, heavyset law partner, Jacob Stone, was seated in his New York office.
 His short, salt and pepper hair was combed meticulously and gelled in place as usual.
 On the left side of his wide nose he had a scar from a dog bite suffered as a young child and he was self-conscious of it.
 Growing up, the scar embarrassed him even more than his lack of coordination.
 The scar turned a blotchy pink when he spent too much time in the sun so his face remained pasty white year-round since he avoided the sun.
 The scar, a crooked front tooth, his intense brown eyes and bushy black eyebrows made him look slightly intimidating.
-He didn’t like his face so to compensate; he took great care grooming and dressing.
+He didn’t like his face so, to compensate, he took great care grooming and dressing.
 Today he was wearing his traditional, tailor-made, dark grey, three-piece suit, white shirt, conservative red and grey striped tie, and a red pocket square.

 Stone’s office was twice the size of Bill’s and elaborately decorated with a custom-made mahogany desk, credenza, and matching round conference table.
 The chairs were soft black leather.
 The walls were adorned with photos from around the world signed by the semi-famous photographer who had taken them.
-His office was located adjacent to the Last Chance conference room as required “for security,” the Universal franchise contract explained.
+His office was located adjacent to the Last Chance conference room as required “for security,” as the Universal franchise contract explained.

 Stone finished reviewing the Jo Smith file and summoned Bill to his office to discuss it.
-At the end of their discussion Stone, impressed by Bill’s work, told him, “Stick with me on these Last Chance estate planning matters, and you may become a partner in only two years, faster than any other associate in the history of the firm.
-This Universal franchise we have is a gold mine, and since none of the other partners understand the legal requirements and nuances of our contract with Universal, they don’t interfere.
+At the end of their discussion Stone, impressed by Bill’s work, told him, “Stick with me on these Last Chance estate planning matters, and you may become a partner in only two years – faster than any other associate in the history of the firm.
+This Universal franchise is a gold mine, and since none of the other partners understand the legal requirements and nuances of our contract with Universal, they don’t interfere.
 As a partner, your compensation will be high six figures, and you’ll have more responsibility and prestige.
 Just keep up the hard work, follow my instructions, and you’ll move into my office when I move up to the twenty-third floor.”

 “Thank you for your confidence in me, Mr. Stone.
 I’d like to follow in your footsteps,” said Bill.

 “I don’t think I need to remind you that you can’t discuss your Smith meeting with anyone outside this firm including her family.
 Universal pays us a great deal for the data we provide them about these interviews.
-Our firm is strictly prohibited from sharing the information with anyone else under our franchise contract with Universal.
+We’re strictly prohibited from sharing the information with anyone else under our contract with Universal.
 By the way, Mr. Smith is coming here in two days so we can discuss and implement the estate plan revisions directed by his wife.
 I want you to sit in on the conference.”

-“Yes, sir.
+“Yes sir.
 Thank you.
 I fully understand, and you can count on me.”
 Sensing this might be an opportune time, Bill asked for the next day off to visit his grandmother on her eighty-eighth birthday.

 “I need you to review the Cortez transcript, research the issues, and prepare a detailed memo for me by tomorrow.
 As long as you get that done before you leave, I suppose you may have the day off.”

-Bill’s spirit and shoulders drooped as he thought of the long hours the task would take but he forced an upbeat response, “Thanks, Mr. Stone.
+Bill’s spirit and shoulders drooped as he thought of the long hours the task would take, but he forced an upbeat response, “Thanks, Mr. Stone.
 It’ll be done.”
 Bill got up and left Stone’s office.

 At 1:45 AM the next morning, Bill dropped the completed Cortez memo on Gindy’s desk and left the eerily quiet law offices, dimly lit by only the amber security light in the locked Last Chance conference room and red exit signs in the hallway.

 By noon the next day, Bill started the subway and bus trip from his Brooklyn apartment to Grandma Naomi Able’s Staten Island home.
 The hour-plus trip seemed to pass by quickly as Bill daydreamed of the money he would be making soon at the firm.
 Grandma Omi, as she was affectionately known by her grandchildren, greeted Bill at the door with a tight embrace, resting her grey-haired head on his chest, and Bill gently held her thin, short frame and leaned down to kiss her cheek.
 Bill was her only visitor today, the rest of the family living too far away.
 They walked to the living room where he sat in an old brown and tan striped fabric, overstuffed chair, and she retreated to the kitchen for food while telling him about her birthday calls and cards.
-As she talked, Bill gazed around the familiar room with its aging lived-in furniture and worn tan carpet.
+As she talked, Bill gazed around the familiar room with its aging, lived-in furniture, and worn tan carpet.
 Its off-white walls were adorned with family pictures and grandma’s cross-stitched nature scenes.
-Warm memories of family holiday gatherings with abundant sweets, packages, and wrapping littering the floor and the aroma of potato stuffing and turkey in the oven still lingered in every corner, picture and piece of furniture in this room.
+Warm memories of family holiday gatherings with abundant sweets, packages, and wrapping littering the floor and the aroma of potato stuffing and turkey in the oven still lingered in every corner, picture, and piece of furniture in this room.

 As they sat and talked, the conversation eventually turned to favorite family memories, as it almost always did.
 When she mentioned her late husband, Grandpa Seth, Bill asked about his death.

 “He died thirty-one years ago.
 He was just sixty years old,” she answered.
 “Your daddy was only thirty, and you weren’t even born yet.
-We found out he had cancer and then he was gone in only six months.
+We found out he had cancer, and then he was gone in only six months.
 When he got the diagnosis, he was determined to live long enough to do one thing.
 He wanted to make peace with our oldest son, your uncle Lenny.
 Those two had stopped talking ten years before over something nobody even remembered.
 Your grandpa wrote Lenny a letter.
 Then he called Lenny.
 They met and patched things up over some beer.
 Grandpa and I were so happy about that we both cried when he told me later that night.
 Now let’s talk about you.
 Tell me about your job, Billy.”